Dian Bleuler

-Dian Bleuler (born 5 August 1999) is a South African rugby union player for the Sharks in the Currie Cup.
+Dian Bleuler (born 5 August 1999) is a South African rugby union player for the Gloucester in the English Premiership.
 His regular position is prop.

 Bleuler was named in the team to face the British & Irish Lions.
 He made his debut for the against the British & Irish Lions during the 2021 British & Irish Lions tour to South Africa.

+On 15 October 2025, Bleuler left Sharks in South Africa with immediate effect to join Gloucester in the English Premiership from the 2025-26 season.